ilammy/sash/doc/lexical.md

 _No part_ can be omitted.
 One-half is written as `0.5`, not `.5`.
 Floating zero is written as `0.0`, not as `0.` or `.0`.

-> **Q:** Why is that so?
->
-> **A:** Because ~I said so~ it avoids making arbitrary decisions about how
-> ambiguous strings like `1.foo` and `?.0` should be parsed in the presence
-> of used-defined operators.
-Plus, it simplifies scanning a bit: in cases like
-> `1.___4` the scanner is not required to use backtracking to correctly choose
-> between 'a float' and 'an integer, a dot, an identifer'.
-And yeah, finally,
-> because I hate when people 'shorten' floating-point literals by removing
-> 'unnecessary' zeros.
-They _are_ necessary!
-They act as a marker for floats.

 Exponential form is also available.
 It permits dropping the fractional part:

     1.0e10          2E-10